$0 Yukon — After-Divorce Life-Admin Checklist

 This catches people off guard.
 They walk out of court expecting to immediately start updating their documents, only to discover they have to wait a full month before they can even request the certificate.

 On day 32, you're eligible.
-Don't wait longer than necessary — every agency and financial institution you'll deal with requires this document, and delays here cascade through every subsequent update.
+Don't wait longer than necessary — many agencies and financial institutions you'll deal with require this document, and delays here cascade through later updates.

 How to Request the Certificate